boschresearch/pylife/INSTALLATION.md

 required dependencies to use all of pyLife's functionality.

-## For those who want to develop pyLife
+## Installation to develop pyLife

+For general contribution guidelines please read [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Clone the git repository